aeturrell/coding-for-economists/code-preliminaries.md

 (environmentname) your-username@your-computer current-directory % conda install pandas
 ```

-To use your new environment in Visual Studio Code, you may need to restart it.
-Open up a Python script, for example, 'hello_world.py'.
+To use your new environment in Visual Studio Code, you may need to restart VS Code.
+Open up a Python script so that it has its own tab in Visual Studio Code, for example, 'hello_world.py'.
 Then, in the bottom left-hand corner of Visual Studio Code, you will see what Python environment that you are using.
 You can click on this to bring up a dropdown menu of all Python environments on your system and just choose whichever you want to use for this project.
 Visual Studio Code configuration settings for individual folders can be saved as 'workspaces', which remember which Python environment you were using for which folder.

 Installing packages one-by-one is very tedious.
 Fortunately, there's a better way.
-You can install an entire Anaconda environment from a file.
+You can install an entirely new Anaconda environment from a file.
 Here's an example 'yaml' (this stands for "YAML Ain't Markup Language") file that would be saved as 'codeforecon.yml' and which includes a good standard set of packages for doing economics:

 ```yaml
 name: codeforecon